For those of us who live at the shoreline

 standing upon the constant edges of decision

-Previously, they provided strategic guidance and creative visions for the future of clean water for people and nature as Vice President for People, Justice, and Cultural Affairs at American Rivers.
+Previously, Dr. Mel provided strategic guidance and creative visions for the future of clean water for people and nature as Vice President for People, Justice, and Cultural Affairs at American Rivers.
 They also held the role of Affiliated Researcher with the Penn Program in Environmental Humanities at the University of Pennsylvania.
 Dr. Mel served as Associate Professor and Director of the Ecosystems, Sustainability, and Justice Program, co-founder of The Space for Creative Black Imagination: An Interdisciplinary Making and Research Institute, and Chair of the Humanistic Studies Department at Maryland Institute College of Art.
-They chaired the Center for Geographies of Justice, the Women, Gender, & Sexuality Studies Department, and Africana Studies Department at Goucher College, as well as the Department of Ethnic Studies at Saint Mary’s College of California.
+They have chaired the Center for Geographies of Justice, the Women, Gender, & Sexuality Studies Department, and Africana Studies Department at Goucher College, as well as the Department of Ethnic Studies at Saint Mary’s College of California.

 Contact: melmichellelewis[at]gmail[dot]com